-On August 13, 2019, the Court issued the Black Order, which discussed, among other things, the government's view that the audio recordings are not protected communications because detainees at CCA signed a general waiver and consent to the recording and monitoring of their calls.27 The Order also addressed the governing standard for an intentional-intrusion Sixth Amendment claim in the Tenth Circuit.28 The Order discussed the elements required to prove a per se violation of the Sixth Amendment under the Tenth Circuit decision in Shillinger v.
-Haworth,29 which held that a per se Sixth Amendment violation occurs when: (1) there is a protected attorney-client communication; (2) the government purposefully intruded into the attorney-client relationship; (3) the government becomes "privy to" the attorney-client communication because of its intrusion; and (4) the intrusion was not justified by any legitimate law enforcement interest.30 Once those elements are established, prejudice is presumed.31
+The Black Order further discussed, among other things, the government's view that the audio recordings are not protected communications because detainees at CCA signed a general waiver and consent to the recording and monitoring of their calls.
+The Order also addressed the governing standard for an intentional-intrusion Sixth Amendment claim in the Tenth Circuit.
+The Order discussed the elements required to prove a per se violation of the Sixth Amendment under the Tenth Circuit decision in Shillinger v.
+Haworth, which held that a per se Sixth Amendment violation occurs when: (1) there is a protected attorney-client communication; (2) the government purposefully intruded into the attorney-client relationship; (3) the government becomes "privy to" the attorney-client communication because of its intrusion; and